st3w4r/openai-partial-stream/README.md

 # Partial Stream - Turn your slow AI app into an engaging real-time app

-By unlcoking the potential of OpenAI function calling in streaming, you can stream your UI components at token speed.
+By unlocking the potential of OpenAI function calling in streaming, you can stream your UI components at token speed.

 ![json_stream](https://pub-4dd8731c175f4032bb1e9f7019daccfe.r2.dev/json_stream_color.gif)